cdisc-org/DataExchange-ODM-LinkML/docs/StudyEndPoint.md

 attributes:
   OID:
     name: OID
-    description: Unique identifier of the version within the XML document.
+    description: Unique identifier for the StudyEndPoint element
+    comments:
+    - 'Required

+      range:oid

+      The OID attribute for the StudyEndPoint must be unique within the study.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     identifier: true